Wool Scouts Retreat with Mary Jane Mucklestone

 Class & Workshops:

-Instructor: Mary Jane Mucklestone: Maine & Maritime Mittens - Each participant will receive one, four hour class with Mary Jane focused on Fair Isle knitting.
-Themes will reflect the Maritime Canada and Maine knitting patterns and traditions.
+Instructor: Mary Jane Mucklestone: Each participant will receive one, four hour class with Mary Jane focused on Fair Isle knitting themes.

 Per Mary Jane’s website: “Mary Jane travels the world to study traditional knitting techniques and to learn more about the history of the craft.
 She’s a popular teacher specializing in lively, fun and informative classes.
 She feels lucky to be invited to teach all over the world, and is eager to share knitting knowledge with her students.
 She aims to give students the courage to try something new!”